-In the current year, the General Fund will receive the budgeted business rates income before the £34m discounts were introduced.
-In addition the general fund will also receive s31 Grant in respect of these discounts given.
+In 2020/21, the General Fund received the budgeted business rates income before the £34m discounts were introduced.
+In addition the general fund received s31 Grant in respect of these discounts given.

-The net effect is that there will be a substantial surplus on the General Fund in respect of business rates this financial year and a loss of the Collection Fund (£47.9m) which will be shared with West Sussex County Council and central Government.
+The net effect is that there was a substantial surplus on the General Fund in respect of business rates at 31 March 2021 and a loss of the Collection Fund (£45.9m) which is shared with West Sussex County Council and central Government.